Can we talk for a minute about the representation of space in painting?

 Escher generates imagery as a means of expressing mathematical concepts of space, and takes advantage of very sophisticated representations of space, such as the use of sinusoidal curves rather than straight lines to mimic the mapping of perspective over the field of a shifting glance:

-Be all that as it may, a single assumption underlies all of this work - that space in the image should reflect physical space in the scene depicted.
+Be all that as it may, a single assumption underlies all of this work - that space in the image should reflect

 This is not the only way to represent space in an image.